hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Processing arrays sequentially with `for`

-The `for` statement is used to apply a computation to each element of an array in a sequential order.
+Inside a `task` block, the `for` statement is used to apply a computation to each element of an array in a sequential order.

 ```
 for variable_name in [range_expression] {
-  // Scalar assignment statements
+  // Assignment statements or nested for-loops
 }
 ```